 - Diabetes (both Types 1 and 2)

 - Musculoskeletal pain, including joint pain and low back pain

 Tips to Improve Your Vitamin D Status

-- Get outdoors and enjoy the sunshine for at least 20 – 30 minutes a day during, preferably when the sun is highest in the sky.
+• Get outdoors and enjoy the sunshine for at least 20 – 30 minutes a day, preferably when the sun is highest in the sky.

-- Be sure to avoid washing the exposed parts with soap for at least 48 hours to give your body a chance to absorb all he Vitamin D it produced as a result of the sunshine exposure.
+• Be sure to avoid washing the exposed parts of your skin with soap for at least 48 hours to give your body a chance to absorb all the Vitamin D it produced as a result of the sunshine exposure.